sst/sst/www/docs/constructs/StaticSite.md

 _Type_ : `string`, _defaults to_ `index.html`

-The name of the index page (e.g. "index.html") for the website.
+The name of the index page (e.g. "index.html") of the website.

 ### errorPage?

 _Type_ : `string`, _defaults to the indexPage_

-The name of the error page (e.g. "404.html") for the website.
+The name of the error page (e.g. "404.html") of the website.

 ### buildCommand?